Is your WordPress email not sending on GoDaddy?

 Need a hand?

-Our Elite license includes a full White Glove Setup service for SMTP.com or Mailgun.
+Our Elite license includes a full White Glove Setup service for Sendlayer, SMTP.com, or Brevo.

 And that’s it!